scrapy/scrapy/docs/topics/request-response.rst

     .. automethod:: TextResponse.json()

         Returns a Python object from deserialized JSON document.
-        Result is cached after the first call.
+        The result is cached after the first call.

 HtmlResponse objects